Active Localization of Close-range Adversarial Acoustic Sources for Underwater Data Center Surveillance: Introduction

-We evaluate the performance of our localization framework with four initialization schemes: Naive, Random-Sphere, TDOA-LS, and the proposed LC-MAP, across four representative source motion models: static (zero order), constant velocity (first order), constant acceleration (second order), and constant turn rate.
-Extensive Monte-Carlo numeric simulations and Gazebo-ROS physics simulations quantify each initializer's convergence behavior and success rate.
-The analysis shows that LC-MAP achieves the highest success rate and the fastest convergence time, achieving sub-meter accuracy in less than half the iterations required by the naive initializer.
-Finally, we conduct field experimental trials for floating pod setups to demonstrate the real-world integration feasibility of the proposed system.
+\rebuttal{ We evaluate the proposed AASL framework through Monte-Carlo numerical simulations, Gazebo-ROS physics simulations, and open-water field experiments.
+The initialization performance is tested against three baselines: Naive, Random-Sphere, and TDOA-LS across four representative source motion models: static, constant velocity, constant acceleration, and constant turn rate.
+Additional ablation studies evaluate the impact of multipath-aware modeling, mobile receiver state uncertainty compensation, and scalability relative to fixed-array baselines.
+The results show that LC-MAP achieves the highest success rate and fastest convergence, while the multipath-aware and receiver-uncertainty-aware models improve robustness under realistic shallow-water and mobile-platform conditions.} Finally, we conduct field experimental trials for floating pod setups to demonstrate the real-world integration feasibility of the proposed system.